CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 service.wait_for_deployment(show_output = True)
 ```

-The first run should take around 10 minutes, as again, the Docker image needs to be build.
+The first deployment should take around 8 minutes, as before, the Docker image needs to be build.

 In our Workspace, we can check the `Images` tab: